Les Xipéhuz: Critical reception

-Literary critic Rachilde praised Les Xipéhuz in 1896 for its scientific authenticity and imaginative brilliance.

 Upon release, the novella received widespread acclaim.
 Alphonse Daudet found its fantastic elements "new and terrifying," surpassing even Le Horla and Gordon Pym.
 Critic Gustave Geffroy described it as a "cleverly crafted mystifying hypothesis" and a "charming and scholarly fantasy on the life of matter" in La Justice on July 23, 1888.

 In August 1896, Rachilde lauded the novella in Mercure de France, calling it "genius" for its ability to convey a "sensation of scientific truth" within a highly imaginative fiction.

 In the early 20th century, Maurice Renard retroactively recognized Rosny aîné as the creator of the scientific romance genre with Les Xipéhuz.
 Its innovative approach to themes that shaped modern science fiction led Serge Lehman to mark its publication as the start of the "Golden Age of French science fiction" until the mid-20th century.
 Continuously republished into the 20th and 21st centuries, the novella is celebrated as a masterpiece of speculative fiction for its originality and profound sense of alterity.